nanguoyu/PredictionFromMRIinColorectalCancer/README.md

 This project introduces our works to study if we can predict the outcome of specific operations for the patients with colorectal cancer.
 It is the code of Computational Science Project Course in 2021 Fall.

 Author: Dong Wang, Yu Zhu.

-> We are cleaning our codes.
+Supervisor: Filip Malmberg.

 The workflow of this project contains,